ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 # Ideas

 Some common draft of the ideas that we may have.
 The aim is to begin a discussion about them.

 Please have a look at the graphs generated with the Stanford library, and try your own experimentations.

 ## Pre-processing

+#### Stanford's output description

+###### Graph properties

+The Stanford Parser can output 5 different types of dependency graph (see the manual for a description of them).
+It may be interesting not to work with the standard one (the collapsed tree could be useful).

+-> I agree, it seems very interesting.
+I did not see such a representation in the wrapper written in python.
+The python wrapper seems to provide the `collapsed tree` representation.
+You can see it by parsing the sentence `Bell, based in Los Angeles, makes and distributes electronic, computer and building products.`: the two words `based in` are collapsed, but we keep a tree structure.
+The question is: is it collapsed enough for us?
+A non-tree structure may be tricky to handle...

+-> I think (according to some tests provided by section 4.9) it's "Collapsed dependencies preserving a tree structure" (section 4.4 of the manual).
+Its properties are:
+  - connected
+  - acyclic
+  - __tree__
+  - collapsed nodes
+  - rooted
+  - no self-loops
+  - not a multigraph
+  - see 4.2 to 4.4 for more properties

+This structure seems to be the most interesting one.

+###### Copula verb

+Consider the two sentences `Who is the president of France?` and `Where does the singer of Led Zeppelin live?`.
+The question word is not placed at the same place in the obtained tree.

+It's probably due to the specific role held by "be" in the Stanford parser (copula verb).
+See section 4.7 of the manual, there is a way to avoid this (and always have the verb at the top of the tree?): adding the flag -makeCopulaHead.
+I don't know if it's possible with the wrapper but it could simplify our work.

 #### Tree simplification

 Return the tree given by the Stanford library, with some modifications.

 * To each edge, apply some function.
-For instance, the string `president of France` will give two nodes under the root node, `president -> France`, with the label `prep_of` on the edge.
+For instance, the string `president of France` will give two nodes under the root node, `president -> France`, with the label
+`prep_of` on the edge.
 We shall transform it into the triple (president, qualifier, France).
 The same transformation can be applied to the parsing result of `George Washington` which is `Washington -> George` and label `nn`.
 * Remove some nodes.
 For example, nodes after an edge `det`.

 This gives a nice recursive function.

-The Stanford Parser can output 5 different types of dependency graph (see the manual for a description of them).
-It may be interesting not to work with the standard one (the collapsed tree could be useful).
--> I agree, it seems very interesting.
-I did not see such a representation in the wrapper written in python.
-The python wrapper seems to provide the `collapsed tree` representation.
-You can see it by parsing the sentence `Bell, based in Los Angeles, makes and distributes electronic, computer and building products.`: the two words `based in` are collapsed, but we keep a tree structure.
-The question is: is it collapsed enough for us?
-A non-tree structure may be tricky to handle...

 We must take care of the properties we want to preserve on our graph:
   - connected: before removing a node (determinant for example), be sure that it is a leaf
-  - acyclic: depending on the format chosen, the graph can have some cycles (the basic dependency graph is acyclic)
+  - acyclic: be carefull when merging 2 nodes
   - ...

 We could try to collapse additional elements.
 For instance, it would be great to have only one node for `George Washington`.
 An idea could be to merge two nodes if one is the parent of the other, and they both have the same (non null) tag.
 We could even merge two nodes which have the same parent and the same (non null) tag (by doing this, we would merge `United States` in the sentence `Who was the first United States president?`, which is what we want).

 #### Name entity recognition